quadram-institute-bioscience/tatajuba/docs/README.md

 `snpEff` into the `snps.vcf` files.
 Although the directories from the indivudal samples have relevant information, please keep in mind that the "core SNPs" and [further analyses from snippy-multi](https://github.com/tseemann/snippy#core-snp-phylogeny) by design will exclude most information from the HTs.

-Tatajuba will soon output a BED file with the genomic regions of interest.
+Tatajuba outputs a BED file with the genomic regions of interest (i.e. HTs variable across samples).
 Tatajuba cannot be used as a variant caller or aligner since (1) it does not use the full information available on the `fastq` files, focusing only on HTs and neglecting many SNPs; (2) it processes and splits the reads before mapping to the reference genome &mdash; in particular one read segment can belong to several HTs (as part of their flanking region, for instance), and one HT can contain variable segments (flanking regions _and_ HT length).

+However incorporating tatajuba in your pipeline will help pinpointing variable HTs across samples, excluding potentially artefactual ones.
+It also estimates how many of those are in coding and non-coding regions, from which their length differences w.r.t to the reference genome can be used as a proxy to estimate their translational effects.